openid/fapi/fapi-2_0-security-profile.md

     the issuance of rogue domain-validated TLS certificates; and
  4. shall perform a TLS server certificate check, as per [@!RFC6125].

-**NOTE**: Even if an endpoint uses only organization validated (OV) or extended validation (EV) TLS certificates, rogue domain-validated certificates can be used to impersonate the endpoint and conduct man-in-the-middle attacks.
+**NOTE**: Even if an endpoint uses only organization validated (OV) or extended validation (EV) TLS certificates, an attacker using rogue domain-validated certificates is able to impersonate the endpoint and conduct man-in-the-middle attacks.
 CAA records [@!RFC8659] can help to mitigate this risk.

 ### Requirements for endpoints not used by web browsers